Last updated: March 2026

 Travelling abroad with instruments made from rare materials?

 Some musical instruments, particularly violins, are made from Ivory, Brazilian Rosewood and other materials that are considered endangered and are protected under various Endangered Species Acts and conventions.
+As a result of this, owners of these instruments may find they struggle to get through the border control of many countries without their instruments being impounded.

 Do some research on what materials are used in your instrument before travelling, and check against your destination’s list of prohibited materials list.